 The 2019 Post Parade Show Pool Sauvignon Blanc is a special wine.
 The grapes were harvested from part of 2 acres of vines in the Tofanelli Vineyard located slightly south of Calistoga.
 The vines are entirely Sauvignon Musqué clone and were planted in 1996 and retro fitted to trellising seven years later.
 This vineyard has been owned by the Tofanelli family since the 1920s.
 This wine respects the inherent bright varietal characteristics but also embraces the warmth of Calistoga.
 Medium yellow, the wine initially shows beautiful floral aromatics including citrus blossom and honeysuckle.
 The bouquet evolves and offers notes of green apple, pear and kiwi.
 Offers attractive flavors across the palate including apple and citrus with some minerality nuances.
 Very well balanced with approachable and pleasant acidity; this wine drinks quite well just by itself.
 The 2021 Post Parade Sauvignon Blanc was the last vintage of this variety made from the Tofanelli Vineyard.

-We found the select vintages of Stretch Drive always show a bit more oak influence on both the bouquet and the palate than the Post Parade bottlings.
+We find the select vintages of Stretch Drive always show a bit more oak influence on both the bouquet and the palate than the Post Parade bottlings.

 The 2019 Post Parade Cabernet Sauvignon is deep ruby and nearly opaque in the glass with an amaranthine rim.
 The layered and generous bouquet offers dark and ripe fruited scents including of blackberry, boysenberry, dark chocolate and a riper sweet fruit note deeper in the background.
 Simply put, this wine smells pretty.
 The palate offers flavors of plum, dark cherry, a note of chocolate and mocha.
 This wine is very approachable in its youth, especially in regard to its texture; the tannins are supple, soft and rounded.
 One would not be incorrect in calling this wine hedonistic.
 It drinks well in its youth, but lets revisit in 6-10 years to see its development in the bottle.